Cândido da Fonseca Galvão

-Cândido da Fonseca Galvão, also known as Dom Obá II D'África (Lençóis, 1845-1890), was a Brazilian military officer and nobleman.
+Cândido da Fonseca Galvão, also known as Dom Obá II D'África (1845–1890), was a Brazilian military officer and nobleman.
 A grandson of the Obá Abiodun of the Oyo Empire, he held the title of Omoba among the Yoruba people of West Africa.
 Galvão’s father, Benvindo, was freed on an unknown date in the first half of the nineteenth century.
 Upon his freedom, he sought to take advantage of the emerging Lençóis diamond rush in north eastern Brazil.
 Evidence suggests that he arrived around the year of 1845, although there are no birth certificates to corroborate, it is estimated his son Cândido da Fonseca Galvão was born shortly after.

 Enlistment Campaign

 Galvão enlisted into the Brazilian military in 1865 as a freedman to fight for his home country in the upcoming war against Paraguay revolving around territorial disputes.
 However Galvão did not enlist alone, he arrived as the leader of a group of 30 fellow freedmen he had convinced to join the war alongside him.
 Although there was no mandatory draft in the state of Brazil, the war offered the opportunity to cease to be cheap labour for former slaves, and many took advantage.
 Galvão demonstrated signs of strong leadership skills in the early months of the formation of the Brazilian army, this quality earned him the promotion to Sergeant on May 1, 1865.
 He was then to lead the whole contingent of 230 volunteers to the provincial capital.
 The contingent from Lençóis was formally inducted into the III Volunteer Corps, under command of Lieutenant Colonel Domingos Mundim Pestana of the National Guard, before being officially designated the 24th Volunteer Corps.
 The 24th Volunteers were a Zuavo battalion, who adopted tactics and uniform from the Zouave regiments of the French African Army.
 The Bahian Zuavos were a spectacle in the Brazilian army, mostly noted for their elaborate uniforms and their black officers.

 With their fighting force already complete, early in the summer of 1865 the Third company of Zouaves moved quarters from Quartel da Palma to the Arsenal da Marinha, but were without a sublieutenant, as the incumbent had been dismissed by the acting vice-president as a result of an attempted power play.
 This left a vacancy, and with the war looming, the Vice-President elected Cândido da Fonseca Galvão to fill the role of Sublieutenant of the 3rd Bahian Company of Zouaves.

 June 17, of 1865 the corps marched to the archbishop's palace to receive a blessing from the President of the province before sailing south on the English Steamship Saladin.
 They were received 6 days later in Guanabara Bay, the heart of the Brazilian empire.
 In the month the troops were quartered at Campo Da Aclamação, Galvão had his first encounter with the emperor, Pedro II, before they began their 9 month march towards enemy territory.